chembl/compound_target_pairs_dataset/docs/source/introduction.rst

 The compound-target pairs are known to interact because

-- they have at least one corresponding measured activitiy values in ChEMBL or
+- they have at least one corresponding measured activity values in ChEMBL or
 - they are part of a set of manually curated known interactions in ChEMBL.

-Furthermore, the dataset contains a number of compound and target annotations to enable future analyses.
+Furthermore, the dataset contains a number of compounds and target annotations to enable future analyses.

 Previously, a similar dataset has been curated manually and has been used to investigate target-based differences in drug-like properties and ligand efficiencies [Leeson2021]_.
 This code can generate an extended version of the previous dataset for every ChEMBL version from ChEMBL 26 onwards.